Naturally, you start getting car shipping quotes.

 Cons of Shipping Your Car

 Of course, there are some disadvantages of shipping your car.
-Some of these cons may not impact you and most are outweighed by the benefits.
+Some of these cons may not impact you, and the benefits outweigh most.

 - Possible Damage – It’s more likely damage will happen if you drive your car cross-country compared to shipping it.
 However, there’s still the possibility of damage.
 It’s a good idea to choose a shipping company offering auto transport insurance.